Elizabeth Harvey (historian)

 Elizabeth Harvey is a British historian of 20th-century Germany.

 Harvey received her PhD in 1987 from the University of Oxford.
 Since 1987 she has held positions at the Universities of Salford, Dundee, Liverpool, and, more recently, Nottingham.

+Her research and teaching focus on the 20th-century history of Germany and the comparative social and cultural history of 20th-century Europe, particularly gender, nationalism, imperialism, youth and youth movements, war and reconstruction, comparative welfare history, and visual studies.